Back up multiple SQL Server VMs from the Recovery Services vault

 In Backup Goal > Step 2: Configure Backup, select Configure Backup.

-In Select items to backup, you see all the registered availability groups and standalone SQL Server instances.
-Select the arrow to the left of a row to expand the list of all the unprotected databases in that instance or Always On availability group.
+In the Select items to backup screen, select the arrow to the left of a row to expand the list of all the unprotected databases in that instance or Always On availability group.